KeithARussel/Getting-and-Cleaning-Data/README.md

 resulting dataset is presented as R4.

-Requirement 5 is met by binding R3 and R4 together, creating a tidy dataset which allows for eay reporting across the thirty Subjects, six Activities, and 561 named feature measurements.
+Requirement 5 is met by binding R3 and R4 together, creating a tidy dataset which allows for eay reporting across the 30 Subjects, 6 Activities, and 561 named feature measurements.

 Data Dictionary:
 ----------------